andresol/kegweight/README.md

 kegweight
 =========

 Arduino + HX711 + Weight sensor for monitoring how much beer there is in the keg.
+C

+It is now possible to use it with [Kegerface](https://github.com/andresol/kegerface) and the hacky Weight_kegerface.py script.

-Library used is the https://github.com/bogde/HX711 library.
+Library used is the [HX711](https://github.com/bogde/HX711) library.

 It is important to find and define det #define DEFAULT_EMPTY_VALUE 8237827.
 It represent the value of the weight when it is empty.